thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 {: id="migrate-object"}
 ## Migrate an object
 To migrate an Answer, Pinboard, View, or Worksheet from one cluster to another, follow these steps.
-You can also migrate an object or objects' joins.
 To migrate SpotApps, or collections of objects packaged together as a zip file, refer to [SpotApps]({{ site.baseurl }}/admin/ts-cloud/app-templates.html).
 Note that you cannot create a new table using Scriptability.
 You can only update existing tables.

 1. [Export the object](#export-object) you want to move, as in steps 1 to 5 of the **Export an Object** section above.
-To migrate an object or objects' joins, export the object and its dependents, or export multiple objects as a SpotApp.
-You cannot individually export a `joins.tml` file.

     The object remains on the original cluster as well, unless you delete it.